 For all of 2018 across the country we will be engaging communities in conversations and facilitating action to both celebrate the 50 Year Anniversary of The Fair Housing Act and empower inform around fair housing.
 Films, photo exhibits, forums, poetry slams, and more make up our year long celebration!

-The 50 Stories Short Film Contest is a competition to develop powerful, creative, well-developed short stories about 50 people whose lives were positively impacted by the Fair Housing Act.
-From survivors of domestic violence to homeowners coming together to fight redlining practices, these stories will illustrate how fair housing principles can empower people, support families, strengthen communities and help businesses grow.
+The 50 Stories Short Film Contest is a competition designed to develop powerful, creative, well-developed short stories about 50 people whose lives have been impacted by the Fair Housing Act.
+From survivors of domestic violence and sexual harassment to homeowners joining forces to fight redlining and displacement practices, these stories will illustrate how fair housing principles can empower people, support families, strengthen communities and help businesses grow.